dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

   <img src="static/probing.png">
 </p>

-Availability probes provide a strong signal for correlationn of failures during incidents.
+Availability probes provide a strong signal for [correlation of failures during incidents](https://medium.com/dm03514-tech-blog/sre-debugging-strategies-triangulation-efc5f796205c).
 Being able to quickly undnerstannd if if a failure is at the network/application level is a huge insight.
 This signal supports triangulating an experience with a known experieince (the prober).

 This enables teams to understand what proactive monitoring is, and enables them to begin to catch issues before clients.